-FAST: The department processes refunds in half of the time compared
+FAST: The department processes refunds in half of the time compared to a paper return.

 DIRECT DEPOSIT: You can have your refund deposited directly into your checking or savings account.
 Direct deposit is not available with a paper PA tax return.